-WordPress.org is not a blogging platform but the official website of WordPress, popular blogging/content management system.
+WordPress.org is not a blogging platform but the official website of WordPress, a popular blogging/content management system.
 You can download WordPress for free of cost from WordPress.org.
-You will be surprised to know that WordPress powered around 25% of the web including most of my websites.
+You will be surprised to know that WordPress now powers around 35% of the web including most of my websites.

 If you know the coding, you will be feeling very free as you have no restriction for editing the code and deploying other things.
 Most of the plugins are also free, so you can use those plugins.

 If you face any code level issue, you can ask it on WordPress.org forum or StackOverflow.
 There are thousands of developers who are ready to solve your queries for free.

 - It is free and easy to use.

 - You are the owner of your own data.

 - You can upload and use any plugin.

 - You can upload any theme and modify it.

 - You can monetize your blog.

 - You can install any kind of tracking software